-Disclaimer: This travel advice for Sri Lanka is composed with care, nevertheless, e-Visa.ie accepts no liability for any problems, damage or injury resulting from the use of this information.
-You should always be alert during your trip in Sri Lanka and you are responsible for your own safety during your trip and stay in Sri Lanka, as well as for the choice of whether or not to make a certain trip.
-Before you travel to Sri Lanka it is advisable to consult the latest safety updates of the British government (www.gov.co.uk) or consult the British Embassy in Sri Lanka and / or information from the Ministry of Foreign Affairs.
+Disclaimer: This travel advisory for Sri Lanka is composed with care, nevertheless, e-Visa.ie accepts no liability for any problems, damage or injury resulting from the use of this information.
+Travellers should always be alert during their trip in Sri Lanka.
+Travellers are responsible for their own safety during their trip and stay in Sri Lanka, as well as for the choice of whether or not to make a certain trip.
+Before travelling to Sri Lanka, it is advisable to consult the latest safety updates of the British government (www.gov.co.uk) or consult the British Embassy in Sri Lanka and / or information from the Ministry of Foreign Affairs.